AlexBW145/BaldiAPIConnector/README.md

 # BaldiAPIConnector
 The connector that connects MTM101DevAPI and ThinkerAPI into removing compatability conflicts

 Whatever happened, I can't do anything about it.
-Most of the ThinkerAPI code is messy but the connector does successfully patches the important stuffs like ThinkerAPI's enum extension system and it's NPC/Item/Random Event creation.
+Most of the ThinkerAPI code is messy but the connector does successfully patch the important stuffs like ThinkerAPI's enum extension system and it's NPC/Item/Random Event creation.

 **Do not report crashes that are caused by incompatible API versions to the mod developers,** the maintainer of the connector (AlexBW145) is responsible for updating the connector to support later API versions.